A characterization of the graphs of bilinear $(d\times d)$-forms over $\mathbb{F}_2$: Concluding remarks

 \section{Concluding remarks}

-In this paper, we showed that the bilinear forms graph $Bil_q(e\times d)$, with $q=2$ and $e=d\geq 3$, is uniquely determined by its intersection array.
-Of course, the main challenge is to generalize this result for any prime power $q$ and $e\in \{d,d+1,d+2\}$ (and $e=d+3$ if $q=2$).
-An attempt to prove it in the same manner as we did would require to modify almost all steps of the proof of Theorem \ref{theo-main}, including the spectral characterization of the $(q-1)$-clique extensions of grids.
-The latter problem seems to be a highly non-trivial one even for $q=3$: in Yang et al. \cite{YAK} they showed that there exists a positive integer $T$ such that the $2$-clique extension of the $(t \times t)$-grid is characterized by its spectrum if $t \geq T$.
+In this paper, we showed that the bilinear forms graph $Bil_q(d\times e)$, with $q=2$ and $e=d\geq 3$, is uniquely determined by its intersection array.
+Of course, the main challenge is to generalize this result to the case of any prime power $q$ and $e\in \{d,d+1,d+2\}$ (and $e=d+3$ if $q=2$).
+Unfortunately, an attempt to prove it in the same manner as we did would require to modify almost all steps of the proof of Theorem \ref{theo-main}: in particular, even for the cases $q=2$ and $e>d$ or $q=3$ and $d=e$ we do not know how to obtain the spectrum of the local graphs.

-We also wonder whether the characterization of the bilinear forms graphs (for all $q$, $e$ and $d$) in the spirit of Theorem \ref{theo-main-1} is possible, and, in particular, whether we really need to assume that the intersection number $b_2$ is well-defined.
-Note that the same assumption (that the intersection number $a_2$ is well-defined) was used in \cite{MunemasaPasechnikShpectorov} for local characterization of the graphs of alternating forms and the graphs of quadratic forms over $\mathbb{F}_2$, where the authors hoped that the condition would be shown superfluous in further research.
-We are aware of only one such attempt, see \cite{MakPad}, which requires that $a_2(x,y)$ does not exceed some number (equivalently, $b_2(x,y)$ is not less than some number), for any pair of vertices $x,y\in \Gamma$ at distance $2$.
+We also characterized a locally $(n\times m)$-grid graph, whose $\mu$-graphs are hexagons and the intersection number $b_2=(n-3)(m-3)$ is well defined, as the quotient graph of the bilinear forms graph $Bil_2(d\times e)$ with $m=2^d-1$, $n=2^e-1$.
+In \cite{MunemasaPasechnikShpectorov}, Munemasa, Pasechnik and Shpectorov obtained a similar local characterization of the quotient graphs of the graphs of alternating forms and of the graphs of quadratic forms over $\mathbb{F}_2$ (also under the additional assumption that the intersection number $b_2$ is well defined).
+Furthermore, Munemasa and Shpectorov in \cite{MunemasaShpectorov} characterized the quotient graphs of the graphs of alternating forms over $\mathbb{F}_q$ with $q>2$ (in this case, without any assumption on $b_2$).
+The authors of \cite{MunemasaPasechnikShpectorov} hoped that the assumption on $b_2$ would be shown superfluous in a further research.
+We are aware of only one such attempt, see \cite{MakPad}, which requires some lower bound on $b_2(x,y)$, for any pair of vertices $x,y$ at distance $2$.

+We thus wonder whether the characterization of the quotients of the bilinear forms graphs (for all $q$, $e$ and $d$) in the spirit of Theorem \ref{theo-main-1} is possible, and, in particular, whether we really need to assume that the intersection number $b_2$ is well-defined.

+Another interesting question, which seems to be barely investigated, is when the quotient graphs (of the distance-regular sesquilinear forms graphs or, more generally, of the distance-regular graphs that admit a regular abelian group of automorphisms) are distance-regular, see also \cite[Chapter~11]{BCN} and \cite[Chapter~12]{SurveyDRG}.

 Finally, we would like to close our paper with one more result and an open problem.
 One may check that the intersection array